 The Pupil Premium is funding provided to schools and it is additional to main school funding.
 It is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), children of service families, or who have been ‘Looked After’ (in care) for 6 months or more.
 In 2012, funding was extended to include pupils who may not currently be on FSM but have been eligible within the past 6 years.

 Every child is unique and has different needs.
 At Greenhill, we believe that every child has the right to achieve the best they can and all that we do is aimed at making this possible.
 We recognise that many children come to us with disadvantages they cannot control and we use the pupil premium grant to give those children additional support.
-If we judge that a disadvantaged child would benefit from extra help, we will invest part of the grant to support that child in a different way
+If we judge that a disadvantaged child would benefit from extra help, we will invest part of the grant to support that child in a different way.

 A final part of the grant can be allocated to additional specific needs of individual disadvantaged children.
 These may be acute needs which impact on the ability of a child to progress successfully that we may not be able to support with existing resources.

-The money is spent to improve the outcomes of disadvantaged children based around the priorities that school has identified.
 Each year, we develop our pupil premium strategy to identify how we will spend the grant.
 This year's is available below.